Harvard-Westlake School: Harvard School for Boys

 The Harvard School for Boys was established in 1900 by Grenville C. Emery as a military academy on the site of a barley field at the corner of Western Avenue and Sixteenth Street (now Venice Boulevard) in Los Angeles.
-Emery was originally from Boston, and around 1900 he asked Harvard University for permission to use its name for his secondary school; it was granted by university president Charles W. Eliot.
-In 1911, it secured endorsement from the Episcopal Church and became a non-profit organization.
-In 1937, the school moved to its campus at the former Hollywood Country Club on Coldwater Canyon in Studio City after receiving a $25,000 ($ today) loan from aviation pioneer Donald Douglas.
+Emery was originally from Boston, and he asked Harvard University for permission to use its name for his secondary school; it was granted by university president Charles W. Eliot.
+In 1911, it secured endorsement from the Episcopal Church and became a nonprofit; in 1937, the school moved to its campus at the former Hollywood Country Club on Coldwater Canyon in Studio City after receiving a $25,000 ($ today) loan from aviation pioneer Donald Douglas.
 In the late 1960s and early 1970s, the Harvard School gradually discontinued both boarding and its standing as a military academy, while expanding its enrollment, courses, classes, teachers, and curriculum.

 Westlake School for Girls

 The Westlake School for Girls was established in 1904 by Jessica Smith Vance and Frederica de Laguna in what is now downtown Los Angeles, California, as an exclusively female institution offering elementary and secondary education.
 It was named for nearby Westlake Park, now known as MacArthur Park.
 At the time, the school was a for-profit alternative to the older non-profit Marlborough School.

 In 1927, it moved to its current campus on North Faring Road in Holmby Hills, California.
 The school was purchased by Sydney Temple, whose daughter, Helen Temple Dickinson, was headmistress until 1966, when Westlake became a non-profit institution.
 The Temple family owned the school until 1977, with Dickinson serving in an ex officio capacity.
 In 1968, Westlake became exclusively a secondary school.

+Charlotte Rae and producers Norman Lear and Jerry Mayer, visited to Westlake in late 1978 to research life at a girls boarding school ahead of filming the pilot for The Facts of Life.
+Mindy Cohen was assigned by the staff to show them around the school.
+Her natural comic skills impressed them sufficiently to create the character of Natalie, named for a childhood friend of Rae.
+With her mother's permission Cohen, who had not acted previously, was cast on the show.